caracal-pipeline/stimela/docs/source/fundamentals/variables.rst

             obs:
                 info: "Selects observation, see rrat-observation-sets.yml"

 The "configuration" file then contains all the details of the specific datasets to which the recipe can be applied, while the recipe itself remains completely generic; the dataset (and all its associated options and tweaks) can be selected at runtime by setting the ``obs`` parameter.
-As a bonus (see the ``run.node`` section), we can also specify different defaults based on which particular node the recipe is executed on.
+As a bonus (see the ``config.run.node`` entry), we can also specify different defaults based on which particular node the recipe is executed on.
 Note that ``run.node`` is an entry in the :ref:`configuration namespace <options>`.